 Automatic updates.
-You can select a date and time during which weekly automatic updates for the database engine and operating system will occur to keep the service stable and secure.
+You can select a weekly date and time during which the database checks and applies updates to its operating system and engine to keep the service stable and secure.

 Daily point-in-time backups.
 Full cluster backups are taken daily and write-ahead-logs are maintained to allow you to restore to any point-in-time within the previous seven days.